- Search The Registry

 Steven Poster, president of the International Cinematographers Guild, Local 600, said, "Joseph Wilcots could be considered the Jackie Robinson of cinematography," Describing Wilcots as "a kind and gentle man with amazing talent," Poster said Wilcots "loved the work he did and gained the respect he deserved throughout the industry."

 In 1977, Wilcots received a national Emmy nomination for "outstanding cinematography in entertainment programming for a series" for Part Seven of "Roots."
 "Roots" executive producer David L. Wolper told The L.A.
 Times said.
 "It's extremely difficult to photograph African Americans," Wolper said, "because when you shoot a scene with an African American and a white person standing next to each other, the lighting is so complex, and he was an expert in that.
 In doing a picture called 'Roots,' we felt it important that we should have an African American cinematographer," Wilcots’ work on "Roots" also earned him a local Emmy nomination.
-LeVar Burton, who played Kunta Kinte, the African who is abducted, in Roots said: "What stands out immediately is that the look and feel of 'Roots' hold up today, in 2010; it does not feel dated at all."
+LeVar Burton, who played Kunta Kinte, the African abducted, in Roots, said: "What stands out immediately is that the look and feel of 'Roots' hold up today, in 2010; it does not feel dated at all."